Dontrelle Inman: New England Patriots

-On May 13, 2019, Inman was signed by the New England Patriots.
-On August 18, 2019, he requested and was granted his release from the Patriots.
+On May 13, 2019, Inman signed a one-year contract with the New England Patriots.
+On August 18, after the return of fellow wide receiver Josh Gordon, he requested and was granted his release from the Patriots.

 Los Angeles Chargers (second stint)

 On August 20, 2019, Inman signed with the Los Angeles Chargers.
-He was placed on injured reserve on October 2, 2019, with a quad injury.
-He was released on November 25.
+On October 2, he was placed on injured reserve with a quad injury against the Miami Dolphins.
+After spending six weeks on injured reserve, he was released on November 25.

 Indianapolis Colts (second stint)

 On December 10, 2019, Inman signed with the Indianapolis Colts.
+He played in 3 games, managing 4-of-8 receptions for 49 yards.

 Washington Football Team

 Inman signed with the Washington Football Team on August 4, 2020.
 In Week 3 against the Cleveland Browns, he had three receptions for 38 receiving yards and two touchdowns in the 34–20 loss.
-Inman was waived by the team on December 26, 2020, and re-signed to their practice squad four days later.
-He was elevated to the active roster on January 2 and January 8, 2021, for the team's week 17 and wild card playoff games against the Philadelphia Eagles and Tampa Bay Buccaneers, and reverted to the practice squad after each game.
-His practice squad contract with the team expired after the season on January 18, 2021.
+Inman was waived by the team on December 26.
+He was re-signed to their practice squad on December 30.
+On January 2, 2021, Inman was elevated to the active roster for their Week 17 game against the Philadelphia Eagles, being reverted to the practice squad shortly after.
+On January 8, in their Wild Card playoff game against the Tampa Bay Buccaneers, he was again elevated to the active roster, but reverted to the practice squad.
+His practice squad contract with the team expired after the season ended on January 18.

 Toronto Argonauts (second stint)

-The Toronto Argonauts announced on March 1, 2023, that they signed Inman.
+On March 1, 2023, the Toronto Argonauts announced their signing of Inman.
+However, after one day of training camp, it was announced on May 15 that he had retired.